Catholic Gist International

 Saints of the Day – June

-June: Saints feast Days in the Month of the Sacred Heart
+Catholic Saints and Feast Days in the Month of the Sacred Heart

 June 1 — Saint Justin Martyr